Maadeyo9/wundertest/README.md

 ## Documentation

-Phpadmin running on localhost:8080 access credentials for db are db:3306 and symfony//symfony
+Phpadmin running on localhost:8080
+The bundles used should be automatically built by composer Access credentials for db are db:3306 and symfony//symfony API calls were conducted with Postman instead of coming up with an entire form for it.
+API endpoints visible on the generator methods (and on the description)